helmakyhara/helmakyhara/README.md

 Here are some ideas to get you started:

+- I graduated from Middlesex University with a Product Design Engineering degree.
+- I am curruntly a trainee Full Stack Engineer at IT CareerSwitch.
+- I am actively engaged in mixed martial arts Muay Thai training.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...